 Many people are surprised to hear that I used to suffer from anxiety when I spoke in front of crowds.
 My biggest moment of anxiety came when I was 19, and I was giving a lecture on "reaching your full potential."

 As I began to talk, I became overwhelmed with nervous energy, shortness of breath and my knees started to shake.
 After about a minute, I passed out.
 Everyone thought I had died.
 Here I was trying to teach a room full of people how they could reach their full potential in life, and I was unable to reach my own.

 So how did I get past my anxiety and of speaking in front of crowds?

-I took a holistic approach, a did a little work on my mind, a little work on my behavior, and a little work on my body through nutrition and exercise.
-I also added in some prayer and spirituality which allowed the positive energy to flow through me and ultimately help me “reach my full potential.”
+I took a holistic approach and did a little work on my mind, a little work on my behavior, and a little work on my body through nutrition and exercise.
+I also added in some prayer and spirituality which allowed the positive energy to flow through me and ultimately help me "reach my full potential."